John Mansel (administrator): Life

-Accotding to Matthew Paris, Mansel's father was a country priest.
+According to Matthew Paris, Mansel's father was a country priest.
 As the son of a deacon under orders, his birth status periodically came into question eventually resulting in a letter from Pope Innocent IV ratified by Pope Alexander IV in 1259 stating "Approbation, addressed to John Mansel, Chancellor of London, the King's Clerk, of the dispensation given to him, at the King's request, by Pope Innocent, to be ordained and promoted, notwithstanding that his mother married his father, a man of noble birth, not knowing that he was a deacon, and was accounted for the time being his lawful wife; his father, after some time, repenting, resumed his orders, a divorce having been declared by their diocesan.
 The dispensation is approved, even if his mother's plea of ignorance and the reputation of a lawful marriage cannot be sustained."

 Mansel became a favorite of the young King Henry III and was appointed to the vacant prebend of Thame by Henry, but Robert Grosseteste, a reforming bishop with strong feelings about ecclesiastical rights and privileges, refused to admit him.
 Reportedly, Mansel took the Thame church by force before giving up his claim to the prebend (a specific type of benefice).
 Grosseteste, having thus vindicated his right, bestowed upon Mansel the more lucrative benefice of Maidstone.
 Despite the loss of the Thame benefice, Mansel probably obtained more benefices than any other contemporary clergyman as he amassed his plurality.
 Mansel's benefices included the livings of Haughley, Howden and Bawburgh and prebends of Tottenhall, South Malling and Chichester.
 He was also Provost of Beverley (1247), Chancellor of St. Paul's, London, Dean of Wimborn, Rector of Wigan, Papal chaplain, and King's chaplain.

 He fought with a contingent of English under Henry de Turbeville in the aid of Frederick II, King of Germany in the north of Italy in 1238.
 Frederick II was married to Henry's sister Isabella in 1235.
 He fought alongside Henry III in the Battle of Taillebourg during the Saintonge War (20–24 July 1242) and took Peter Orige, seneschal of the Count of Boulogne, prisoner.
 He was reckoned not least among brave men in this unsuccessful venture against Louis IX of France.
 He was seriously wounded while leading an assault in siege of the Verines monastery.

 During 1246 and 1247 he served as Lord Chancellor of England.